-PRO JYM REVIEW – CHAMPION OF WHEY PROTEIN POWDERS?
+PRO JYM REVIEW – IS IT STILL THE CHAMPION OF WHEY PROTEIN POWDERS?

 When Pro JYM was released in 2015 it quickly became the world’s #1 selling whey protein powder.

-The level of trust placed in Dr. Jim Stoppani’s supplement knowledge was such that it eased past competitors and became the new undisputed champion.
+Even as a relatively new brand, the level of trust placed in Dr. Jim Stoppani’s supplement knowledge was so high that it eased past competitors and became the new undisputed champion.

 But how does Pro JYM stand up in 2021?